 As someone who shares healthy recipes and nutrition tips, I'm frequently asked about my preference between kefir and yogurt.
 While I appreciate both, I don't have a clear favorite.

 I mean, I can't lie, I enjoy starting my day with a delicious yogurt bowl (you can find my tips for building the ultimate yogurt bowl in this post).
-On the other hand, when I need a quick and easy snack, I like to reach for a glass of kefir, which provides a convenient source of probiotics.
+On the other hand, when I need a quick and easy snack, I like to reach for a glass of kefir, which provides a quick and convenient source of probiotics.

 How to buy kefir